Buchedd Garmon

 Buchedd Garmon is a radio drama in the Welsh language written by Saunders Lewis.
 The first broadcast was in 1937.
 The story portrays the visit of Garmon (known as Germanus of Auxerre in the English language) to Britain in 429.
-In his preface to the drama, the dramatist describes it as an experiment in a vers libre natural speaking drama ("arbraw mewn vers libre i ddrama siarad naturiol.").
+In his preface to the drama, the dramatist describes it as an experiment in a vers libre natural speaking drama ("arbrawf mewn vers libre i ddrama siarad naturiol.").

 Background

 Saunders Lewis wrote the drama after the failure of a jury to agree on a verdict in his first trial for burning the Penyberth bombing school, while waiting for the second trial in London.
 By the time the drama had been broadcast, the author was already in jail on 2 March 1937.

 Summary

 The drama begins with Illtud and Paulinus arriving at Auxerre.
 They ask Garmon to travel to Britain to oppose the heresy of Pelagianism, which is spreading under the influence of the preacher Agricola.
 Garmon and Lupus, bishops of Troyes, agree to travel to Britain.
 Garmon overcomes the Pelagians in a public debate and performs a miracle by giving sight to a blind child.
 King Emrys Wledig (Ambrosius Aurelianus in English) meets Garmon and asks for his help on defending against an army of Picts and Saxons.
 Under the leadership of Garmon, the Britons shout "Hallelujah", frightens them, and wins the battle.